krystal/crumbs/README.md

 Crumbs returns a stringed array of the type cookies that are to be set which are defined by passing in objects to the `types` array.

 Behind the scenes Crumbs then sets cookies based on the action of the user.
 For example, if 'Accept all Cookies' is clicked then Crumbs will set all of the `types` passed to `true`.
-This will results in the following cookie being set in the browser.
+This results in the following cookie being set in the browser.

-Note: This assumes that you have passed an array of length 3 to the `types` options.
+Note: This assumes that you have passed an array of length 3 to the `types` option.

 | Name           | Value                |
 | -------------- | -------------------- |
 | cookie_consent | v1\|true\|true\|true |

-After acceptance the `onSave` event is fired which will provide you with a list of the cookie types that have been accepted.
+After acceptance, the `onSave` event is fired which will provide you with a list of the cookie types that have been accepted.

 ```